PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 ### underwrite.ai

 Despite a name associated with credit and insurance, the [company](http://www.underwrite.ai/){:target="_blank"} does not seem to have a focused goal as the company founder is discussing financial services and cancer at the same time in the same presentation.
+Let's see its collaboration with [h2o.ai](https://www.h2o.ai/company/news/underwrite-ai-leverages-h2o-ai-to-modernize-credit-with-ai/){:target="_blank"}  will bring.

 Value proposition:
 > Use thousands of data points from credit bureau sources + machine learning + target profitability and customer lifetime value instead of default of individuals and SMEs.